skills/test-with-actions/.github/steps/2-step.md

 ### ⌨️ Activity: Add a workflow to run tests

 1. Open a web browser tab and navigate to this exercise repository.
-The Codespace is not not needed right now.
+The Codespace is not needed right now.

 1. In the top navigation, select the **Actions** tab.